 - UX Pro Academy has courses for beginners as well as more experienced people.
 Other options are Beginex and Memorisely, UX design bootcamps with part-time courses.

-- Similarly, Miami Ad School has design courses where students can build portfolio projects.
+- Similarly, Miami Ad School and Avocademy have design courses where students can build portfolio projects.

 How does Learn UX compare to Pathrise?